bukaiqiaode/automation_execution_collector/2_Support_Add_Execution_Result.md

 - Error: unexpected exception occurs during the execution.

 We need to know **when** the result is submitted.
-Below is the information we needed for an execution result record:
+## Information we needed for an execution result record
 - ID: primary key
 - Name: name of the test
 - Result: execution result. 'a'=Initial, 'b'=Pass, 'c'='Fail, 'd'=Block, 'e'=Error, ....